freyam/sublime/README.md

 # A Windows Setup for Programming Contests
-A Clean Super Fast Competitive Programming Setup for C++ Programmers [Sublime Text 3 on Windows]
+A Clean Super Fast Programming Contests Setup for C++ Programmers [Sublime Text 3 on Windows]

 ## Download